J3RN/guard-foreman/README.md

 guard :foreman, profile: 'Profile.dev'
 ```

-Available options (Note: stolen directly from the [Foreman documentation]
+Available options (Note: mostly stolen directly from the [Foreman documentation]
  [fd]):

 [fd]: http://ddollar.github.io/foreman/

+* `:log_file` Specify a location to pipe the Foreman logs into.
+Defaults to
+  `log/foreman.log`
 * `:concurrency` Specify the number of each process to run.
 This should be
   passed in the format `process=num,process=num`
 * `:env` Specify one or more .env files to load